MLS - How to Apply

 International Applicants

-International students applying for the MSL program who did not earn their Bachelors’ degrees (or equivalent) in an English-medium undergraduate program should submit an official TOEFL score report or an official IELTS score report.
+International students applying for the MLS program who did not earn their Bachelors’ degrees (or equivalent) in an English-medium undergraduate program should submit an official TOEFL score report or an official IELTS score report.
 The UC Law SF code for TOEFL score reports is 4342.
 We require a minimum TOEFL score of 90 (iBT) or a minimum IELTS score of 7.
 Scores should be less than two years old.

-Testimonial from Rita, MSL ’14
+Testimonial from Rita ’14

-“I value the time I spent in the UC Law SF MSL program.
+“I value the time I spent in the UC Law SF MLS program.
 I wanted to learn more about law to help my research and work as a Professor of Philosophy and prelaw advisor.
 I published two articles and two book chapters based on what I learned in the many seminars I took, and I updated and expanded several of my courses.
 This course list was extensive, which makes the program especially valuable for academics.”